defold/doc/docs/en/manuals/android.md

 1. Make sure the editor is up and running.
 2. Launch the "dmengine" app on the Android device.
-3. Select your device under *Project > Targets* in the editor.
+3. Select your device under <kbd>Project ▸ Targets</kbd> in the editor.
-4. Select *Project > Build And Launch* to run the game.
+4. Select <kbd>Project ▸ Build And Launch</kbd> to run the game.
 It may take a while for the game to start since the game content is streamed to the device over the network.

 While the game is running, you can use [hot reloading](/manuals/debugging#anchor-hr) as usual.

 ## Creating an Android application bundle

 The editor lets you easily create a stand alone application bundle for your game.
-Select *Project > Bundle... > Android Application...* from the menu.
+Select <kbd>Project ▸ Bundle... ▸ Android Application...</kbd> from the menu.

 ![Signing Android bundle](images/android/sign_bundle.png)